ferencberes/online-centrality/README.md

 bash ./scripts/run_all.sh
 ```

 If you read further, you can see the details and instructions related to each task in our experimental setting.

+**NOTE: In most of the notebooks you have to select from the tennis dataset "rg17" or "uo17".**

 ## 1. Calculate centrality scores